Skip to main content

 2. Managing Tenants

-One of the other core responsibilities of a property manager is managing tenants.
+One of the other core property management responsibilities of a property manager is managing tenants.
 Depending on your situation, you may need a property manager to find and screen residents, manage day-to-day issues, and evict problematic tenants.

 Screening tenants is essential for property owners to find renters that will respect their investment property.
 Hiring a property manager helps secure quality residents.